skconan/SFP-A-Spectral-Filter-Predictor-with-Progressive-Feedback-Method-for-Latent-Fingerprint-Restoration/README.md

 ## <div align="left">Citing SFP</div>

-If you are using SFP or benchmarks in your research, kindly reference the following.
+If you are using SFP or benchmarks in your research, kindly reference [DOI: 10.1109/ACCESS.2024.3397729](https://ieeexplore.ieee.org/document/10526230) the following.

 	@ARTICLE{10526230,
 	  author={Kriangkhajorn, Supakit and Horapong, Kittipol and Areekul, Vutipong},